microbit-foundation/python-editor-v3/README.md

 The CI tests run these end-to-end tests against a production build.

+### `npm run test:all --testPathPattern toolkit`

+An example of how to use jest options to filter to a specific subset of the tests (e2e or unit).

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Translations

+We use react-intl from [FormatJS](https://formatjs.io/) to manage strings for translation.

+Add strings to `lang/en.json` and run `npm run i18n:compile` to update the strings used by the app.

+There are currently no translations while the app is in alpha.

 ## License